Find Affordable College Courses

 Best Virginia Schools for Affordable Quality in Electrical Engineering

 Our analysis found Virginia Tech to be the best value school for electrical engineering students who want to pursue a degree in Virginia.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Virginia Tech are $14,174 per year.
+Virginia Tech undergraduate students pay an average of $14,174 in in-state tuition and fees each year.
 After completing their degree, EE graduates from Virginia Tech carry an average student debtload of $25,568.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $364.

-Virginia Tech also took the #3 spot in our Best Electrical Engineering Schools in Virginia rankings.
+Virginia Tech not only placed well in our value ranking, but it is also #3 on our Best Electrical Engineering Schools in Virginia list.

 Read full report on Electrical Engineering at Virginia Tech